-After my death, they will put me in a coffin and they will take me to my chapel or whatever it is in a holy place, and they will keep me there, waiting for God to give me the grace that one day will come to bury me and when the burial will come, they will take me out of the coffin and they will put me in my naked grave, that is to say, buried in my habit of the Third Order.
+After my death, they will put me in a coffin and they will take me to my chapel or whatever it is in a holy place, and they will keep me there, while waiting for God to give me the grace that one day will come to bury me and when the burial will come, they will pull me from the coffin and they will put me in my naked grave, that is to say, buried in my habit of the Third Order.

 Rimouski, 10 September 1713